austinmama/power-iaas-1/network-architecture.md

 These use cases describe the following deployment topologies:

-* Connecting {{site.data.keyword.powerSys_notm}} to IBM Cloud classic infrastructure by using IBM Cloud {{site.data.keyword.dl_short}} (2.0).
+* Connecting {{site.data.keyword.powerSys_notm}} to IBM Cloud classic infrastructure by using IBM Cloud {{site.data.keyword.dl_short}}.
 Typical use cases for this topology are as follows:
     - Use IBM Cloud classic x86 resources to create tiered applications across different hardware platforms, that is, x86 application servers and Power database servers.
     - Build a backup and restore environment based on [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/ibm-spectrum-protect-cloud-blueprints) for both IBM Spectrum Protect and IBM Spectrum Protect Plus topologies.
 Also, see [AIX Backups with {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_Backups_Tutorial_v1.pdf).
-* Connecting {{site.data.keyword.powerSys_notm}} to the IBM Cloud VPC infrastructure environment by using {{site.data.keyword.dl_short}} (2.0) Connect.
+* Connecting {{site.data.keyword.powerSys_notm}} to the IBM Cloud VPC infrastructure environment by using {{site.data.keyword.dl_short}} Connect.
 A typical use case for this topology is to use IBM Cloud VPC x86 resources to create tiered applications across different hardware platforms, that is, x86 application servers and Power database servers.
-* Connecting {{site.data.keyword.powerSys_notm}} to on-premises network by using Megaport or {{site.data.keyword.dl_short}} (2.0) Connect.
+* Connecting {{site.data.keyword.powerSys_notm}} to on-premises network by using Megaport or {{site.data.keyword.dl_short}} Connect.
 A typical use case for this topology is that you require access to your Power virtual servers from your external networks, such as networks on your on-premises.
-This topology uses Megaport services or {{site.data.keyword.dl_short}} (2.0) Connect.
+This topology uses Megaport services or {{site.data.keyword.dl_short}} Connect.
 * Connecting two {{site.data.keyword.powerSys_notm}} environments by using Megaport or {{site.data.keyword.dl_short}} Connect.
-This topology connects two or more Power virtual server environments together by using Megaport services or {{site.data.keyword.dl_short}} (2.0) Connect.
+This topology connects two or more Power virtual server environments together by using Megaport services or {{site.data.keyword.dl_short}} Connect.
 Connecting two or more environments together enables use cases, such as disaster recovery.
 * Connecting {{site.data.keyword.powerSys_notm}} to an on-premises network through the IBM classic infrastructure by using private SSL connection and a jump server.
 This is a specific use case for connecting to the classic environment so that the SSL VPN connection can be used to access your {{site.data.keyword.powerSys_notm}}s for operations and administration tasks.
 * Connecting {{site.data.keyword.powerSys_notm}} to an on-premises network through the IBM Cloud classic infrastructure by using an internet IPsec VPN connection.
 This use case describes how to connect to the classic environment so that an IPsec VPN connection can be used to access your classic and {{site.data.keyword.powerSys_notm}}s.
 Typically, this network architecture is used for small production environments or proof-of-concept, development, and test purposes.
 * Connecting {{site.data.keyword.powerSys_notm}} to an on-premises network through an IBM Cloud classic infrastructure by using a private {{site.data.keyword.dl_short}}.
 A {{site.data.keyword.dl_short}} enables your remote networks to connect to IBM Cloud over a private connection that does not use public networks.